-Hebrew SeniorLife’s senior living communities have been actively responding to the COVID-19 coronavirus pandemic since late February, proactively doing whatever it takes to keep our communities as safe as possible.
+Hebrew SeniorLife’s senior living communities have been actively responding to the COVID-19 coronavirus pandemic since February 2020, proactively doing whatever it takes to keep our communities as safe as possible.
 This includes relying on the expertise of Hebrew SeniorLife’s Infection Control team and following all guidance from the Centers for Disease Control and Prevention, Massachusetts Department of Public Health, and Massachusetts Executive Office of Elder Affairs.
 In many cases, our communities went beyond official guidance, and took actions we believed would best protect our residents.

 We are grateful to the residents of our communities and their families for being excellent partners in our efforts to protect residents and staff during the pandemic.

 Following Federal, State, and Local Trends

 Hebrew SeniorLife’s operational plans are consistent with the state’s guidelines, with a phased approach that is modified to reflect the vulnerability of the population we serve.